-In eastern Africa, drought has occurred throughout known history and the phenomenon has incurred significant impacts on the agricultural sector and the economy, particularly thorough threats to food security.
-It is therefore important to examine the role of anthropogenic climate change in drought, particularly in the face of the large-scale droughts of 2010/11, 2014 and 2015 in
+In Eastern Africa, drought has occurred throughout known history with significant impacts on the agricultural sector and the economy, particularly through threats to food security.
+It is therefore important to examine the role of anthropogenic climate change in drought, particularly in the face of the large-scale droughts of 2010/11, 2014 and 2015 in Ethiopia, and the 2016/17

-5 Ethiopia, and the 2016/17 drought in Somalia, Kenya, parts of Ethiopia and surrounding countries, which have recently raised the spectre of climate change as a risk multiplier in the region.
+5 drought in Somalia, Kenya, and parts of Ethiopia and surrounding countries, which have raised the spectre of climate change as a risk multiplier in the region.

-Droughts are triggered and maintained by a number of factors and their interactions, including meteorological forcings and variability, soil and vegetation feedbacks and human factors such as agricultural practices and management choices, including irrigation and grazing density (van Loon et al., 2016).
-Accordingly there are several definitions of drought in common use
+Droughts are triggered and maintained by a number of factors and their interactions, including meteorological forcings and variability, soil and vegetation feedbacks, and human factors such as agricultural practices and management choices, including irrigation and grazing density (van Loon et al., 2016).
+Accordingly, there are several definitions of drought in common use

-10 (Wilhite and Glantz, 1985): meteorological drought (precipitation deficit), hydrological drought (low streamflow), agricultural drought (low soil moisture) and socioeconomic drought (including supply and demand).
+(Wilhite and Glantz, 1985): meteorological drought (precipitation deficit), hydrological drought (low streamflow), agricultural 10 drought (low soil moisture) and socioeconomic drought (including water supply and demand).
 This complexity of droughts poses challenges for their attribution.
-It is not straightforward to disentangle these interacting factors, but over a long time period it may be possible that a signal can be detected.
+It is not straightforward to disentangle these interacting factors, but over long periods it may be possible to detect a climate change signal.

-Previous attribution studies for eastern Africa have mainly focussed on meteorological drought drivers (precipitation deficit),
+Previous attribution studies for Eastern Africa have mainly focussed on meteorological drought drivers (precipitation deficit),

-- 15 with recent studies finding little or no change in the risk of low-precipitation periods due to anthropogenic climate change (e.g., Philip et al., 2018a; Uhe et al., 2018).
-Some weather stations in eastern Africa have recorded a decrease in precipitation in recent years, however climate models generally project an increase in mean precipitation but give conflicting results for the probability of very dry rainy seasons (e.g. Shongwe et al., 2011).
-The reasons for the recent observed decrease in precipitation thus remains unclear, but the trend is within the large observed natural variability in the region, at least for the historical and current climate. - 20 However, precipitation only covers one aspect of drought that of the supply side of the water balance.
+- with recent studies finding little or no change in the risk of low-precipitation periods due to anthropogenic climate change (e.g., 15 Philip et al., 2018a; Uhe et al., 2018).
+Some weather stations in Eastern Africa have recorded a decrease in precipitation in recent years, however climate models generally project an increase in mean precipitation but give conflicting results for the probability of very dry rainy seasons (e.g., Shongwe et al., 2011).
+The reasons for the recent observed decrease in precipitation thus remain unclear, but the trend is within the large observed natural variability in the region, at least for the historical and current climate.
+20

+However, precipitation only covers one aspect of drought - that of the supply side of the water balance.
 The demand side is represented by actual evapotranspiration (ET), which is a function of moisture availability and evaporative demand.
 With increasing temperatures, there is an a priori assumption that rising evaporative demand will increase the demand side of the water balance and, all else equal, droughts will become more severe.
-However, this assumption is not based on analyses, which motivates an objective study. - In the current study we wish to align our drought definition as closely as possible with the major impact of drought the threat to food security.
-Across eastern Africa, the quality and quantity of food production for domestic consumption is intimately linked to agricultural conditions.
-We therefore use the agricultural definition of drought - low soil moisture because soil moisture is a better indicator of crop health than precipitation alone and embodies the net effect of the supply and demand side of the water balance, in regions without irrigation.
-Whilst short term single-season drought episodes can be - 30 severe, we choose to analyse changes in drought on annual rather than sub-annual time scales because the worst crises in food security in this region have occurred with multiple season droughts (Funk et al., 2015).
-We will also investigate the influence of the main meteorological drivers of soil moisture trends, i.e. precipitation and temperature.

-Ideally, we would study the influence of temperature on soil moisture via evapotranspiration (ET), however observational records are very limited in time and space and as the spatial decorrelation lengths of evapotranspiration are short their informational value is limited.
-We therefore analyse evaporative demand, which is also referred to as "potential evapotranspiration" PET.
-PET is the amount of evaporation that would occur if an unlimited supply of water were available, which is calculable or available for both observations and model simulations and is a function of temperature, humidity, solar radiation and wind speed.
+However, this assumption is not based on analyses, because soil moisture is a better indicator of crop health than precipitation alone and it embodies the net effect of the supply 30 and demand side of the water balance in regions without irrigation.
+Whilst short term single-season drought episodes can be severe, we choose to analyse changes in drought on annual rather than sub-annual time scales because the worst crises in food security in this region have occurred with multiple-season droughts (Funk et al., 2015).
+We will also investigate the influence of the main meteorological drivers of soil moisture trends, i.e., precipitation and temperature.
+Ideally, we would study the influence of temperature on soil moisture via ET, however observational records are very limited in time and space and, as the spatial decorrelation lengths of ET are short, their informational value is limited.
+We therefore analyse evaporative demand (E_0 ; sometimes also referred to as "potential evapotranspiration", or PET, although this is strictly only one metric of E_0).
+E_0 is the amount of evaporation that would occur under prevailing meteorological conditions, if an unlimited supply of